frogsfrogs/frogsfrogs.github.io/flash-book.md

 <a href="/">back< </a>
 <br>
 Books are currently: **CLOSED**
 *-  Thank you everyone who submitted a booking request for Feb/Mar 2023!
-I will be replying to these over the next week or two. edit 2/1/23: still working on finishing emails, thanks for your patience with my reply.  -*
+I will be replying to these over the next week or two. edit 3/18/23 - Hi, had several personal life emergencies last month, and so I was not able to finish replying to booking replies.
+I am slowly working on it now that things are good again, thank you so much for your patience. -*
 <!-- *- see <a href="/booking-info">booking info page</a> for booking form link -*   -->
 <br><br>
 **FLASHBOOK**